 Come with us, on our next trip to NepalEnquire here

 Young Australian social entrepreneur Stephanie Woollard began Seven Women at only 22, after meeting seven disabled women operating out of a tin shed in Kathmandu struggling to make a living and enduring harsh discrimination.
-With her last $200, she paid for trainers to up skill the women to produce products for sale abroad - and so Seven Women was born.
+With her last $200, she paid for trainers to up skill the women to produce products for sale locally and abroad - and so Seven Women was born.

 One of the best ways to support Seven Women is to buy our products and tell your friends to do the same.